TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 ServiceRoute = "ws://localhost:8700"
 ```
 The Port 8700 must match the port you chose in Chapter 2 above for your first node.
 "WS" stands for WebSockets but you can also use HTTP if you prefer.
-Later in this tutorial we show how to secure a node using TLS/SSL.
+In the next chapter we show how to secure a node using TLS/SSL.
 This allows you to use "WSS" (WebSocketsSecure) or HTTPS.

 4) You now have to use the same ScopeID on both nodes in order for them to connect. replace line 98 in both projects with:
 ```